AlHering/stable-diffusion-webui/README.md

 # IMPORTANT NOTES
-- this repo is a highly customized version of AUTOMATIC1111's Stable Diffusion WebUI (https://github.com/AUTOMATIC1111/stable-diffusion-webui/)
+- this repo is a highly customized fork of AUTOMATIC1111's Stable Diffusion WebUI (https://github.com/AUTOMATIC1111/stable-diffusion-webui/)
 - this repo is strongly geared towards personal infrastructure preferences and experiments and thus not meant for public use (yet)
 - this repo is work in process
 - this repo focusses on support for linux